MorsyAdham/recycle-detection-dropme/README.md

 2. Open **[pairdrop.net](https://pairdrop.net)** on both machines.
 3. Drag and drop files between the browser windows.

+> 📁 The files will be in `~/Downloads`, and to move the file use this command `mv ~/Downloads/yourfilename ~/your/destination/folder`, the file will be move from the source folder to the destination folder.
 ---

 ### 🔧 Remote Code Editing via SSH